Panoramic view of Truist Park during an Atlanta Braves baseball game

 Credit to the Braves for creating that baseball-friendly environment and giving people a reason to stick around before and after ballgames, stay for a number of days and, yes, even live nearby.

 For the visiting fan, it does create some challenges in checking Truist Park off your list — namely, in terms of getting to and from the ballpark, which we’ll explore below.
-Know, though, that going to a game is definitely worth the trouble.
+Know, though, that going to a Braves game is definitely worth the trouble of getting there, finding parking and so on.

-The publicity surely paid off over the last few years, as the Braves have become a perennial contender and captured their second World Series title since moving to Atlanta in 2021.
+The publicity surely paid off over the last few years, as the Braves remain a perennial contender and captured their second World Series title since moving to Atlanta in 2021.

 Looking for Truist Park event tickets?
 Search events on Ticketmaster.